MSecure/contact-tracing-us/COVID Alert MI_v1.4/README.md

 ### MANIFEST ANALYSIS
  - Broadcast Receiver
+   - False Positive.
+The permission is mained by the Google API used.
    - Detail: (gov.michigan.MiCovidExposure.nearby.ExposureNotificationBroadcastReceiver) is Protected by a permission, but the protection level of the permission should be checked.
    - Permission: com.google.android.gms.nearby.exposurenotification.EXPOSURE_CALLBACK
    [android:exported=true]
-   - False Positive.
-Not used anywhere, possibly legacy code
  - Service
     - Permission: android.permission.BIND_JOB_SERVICE[android:exported=true]
     - Permission: android.permission.DUMP[android:exported=true]